kodpe/gnl-station-tester/README.md

 clone in your gnl repo then 'make'

-/ ! \ works only on linux

-/ ! \ do not test bonus
+/ ! \ works only on linux and do not test bonus